If we are full - what to do if we don't have an immediate space?

-Unfortunately, folks we have had to start a waiting list, the first time in 9 years!
 We appreciate how frustrating it can be to be told that there aren’t any immediate spaces.
-Sarah left us at Christmas and as you may or may not know, finding a disability affirmative therapist is tricky and training them up to be one also takes a while.
+As you may or may not know, finding a disability affirmative therapist is tricky and training them up to be one also takes a while.
 So, what can you do to support yourself in the meantime?

 A large chunk of what we do is helping each other grow in confidence, learn new skills and improve our resilience against stressors, of which we know there are many.
 Things that can drain our energy, wellbeing and confidence, like medical appointments, assessments, and dealing with members of the public as well as impairment effects like pain and fatigue.